-If natural birth and natural parenting is meeting the needs of both mother and child, then the maternal couple is probably doing well and should carry on with it.
+If natural birth and natural parenting is meeting the needs of both mother and child, then the maternal couple is likely doing well.
 But if a mother feels constrained by parenting expectations that consider only one side of the nipple, then it is not the right way for her.
 I am dedicated to the mother’s personal recovery and journey outside of any ideology or external parenting expertise.

 Boukje Eerkens, Psy.D., QME